Dra5ke/React-Store-App/README.md

 After cloning the repo you will need two separate terminals

 1. In the first terminal run the script `npm run server`
-2. In the second terminal run the scrupt `npm run start`
+2. In the second terminal run the script `npm run start`

 This will run the app in development mode